kiishiio/kdb/README.md

 #### for easy install and recreation.

 ###### install
-run
 ```bash
 curl -O https://raw.githubusercontent.com/kiishiio/kdb/refs/heads/main/sysinstall.sh
 chmod +x sysinstall.sh
 ./install.sh
 ```
-from your terminal in the usb bootable
+from your terminal in the usb bootable. prompts will pop up, and upon finish, it will install the post install script automatically.